Charles Edward Chapel

-Charles Edward Chapel (May 16, 1904 - February 20, 1967) was a politician and technical writer, best known for his articles and books about firearms.
+Charles Edward Chapel (May 16, 1904 – February 20, 1967) was an American politician, college professor, and technical writer best known for his articles and books about firearms.

 Early life

 Chapel was born in Manchester, Iowa on May 16, 1904.
-He studied at the University of Missouri and later at the Naval Academy in Annapolis.
+He graduated from the University of Iowa, the University of Missouri with degrees in aeronautical engineering.
+He also graduated from the Naval Academy in Annapolis.
+He was considered an expert in aeronautical engineering, criminal investigation, fingerprinting, firearms, metallurgy, navigation, and psychology.

-He saw active service in Panama, Cuba, Nicaragua, the Philippines, and China.
+He saw active service as a lieutenant with the U.S. Marines in Nicaragua and China.
+He served in Panama, Cuba, and the Philippines.
 He was discharged in 1937 after being wounded.

-Writing career

-Chapel wrote about a variety of subjects such as aviation and forensics, as well as firearms.
-The exact number of articles is not known, but could be as high as several thousand, including 3,000 for Hobbies Magazine.
+Career

-After his military career, he worked as an aeronautical engineer at Northrop Aeronautical Institute in California and wrote or helped edit many of the technical manuals for the industry.
+After the military, Chapel worked as an aeronautical engineer at Northrop Corporation in California and wrote or helped edit many of the technical manuals for the industry.
 He also wrote several articles on ballistics and fingerprinting for the police.

-Politics

-Chapel was active in several organizations, including the NRA and the Veterans of Foreign Wars.
+Chapel became the director of ground training for students at the U.S. Motorless Flight School at Palms, California.
+He became the head of the department of aeronautical engineering at the Polytechinc College of Engineering in Oakland, California.
+In 1946, he became the research and developmental director for the Northrop Aeronautical Institute (later called Northrup University).

 Based on a pro-gun stance, Chapel entered Republican politics in 1950, serving in the California State Assembly for the 46th district from 1951 until he died in office in 1967.
 He was a Presidential Elector in 1956.